QuentinP-dev/ternarytree/README.md

 # TernaryTree

-The ternarytree.hpp file define a C++ template class to create and use ternary search trees.
+The ternarytree.hpp file defines a C++ template class to create and use ternary search trees.

 ## How to use it